ESSENTIAL STATEMENTS OF SMALL BUSINESS CORPORATION

 Corporate Funded Programs

 Using its own corporate funds, SBCorp is engaged in a) Regular Retail Lending for duly registered MSMEs and b) Venture Capital for selected start-up MSMEs.
-The two financing programs are consistent with the policy statement that SB Corp shall not duplicate existing financing interventions available in the market.

 Program: Regular Retail Lending